Beach Walk #162 – Are Animals Conscious?

 It was raining a lot today so we made this show at home, and added footage we collected this summer of a honu (turtle) and a manÅ (shark).
 Both had died of strangulation from tangled fish wire and fishing nets and were washed ashore.

-I felt very sad for them when I encountered each of them (on separate days) yet I couldn't quite bring myself to rant and rail against the fishermen.
+I felt very sad for them when I encountered each of them (on separate days) yet I couldn’t quite bring myself to rant and rail against the fishermen.
 One, I figure I am on the soapbox enough, and two, a lot of this I believe is inadvertent.
 I am not talking about the bill gill nets as I am strongly opposed to those methods of fishing.
 Too many animals die in the process of collecting some fish.
-But lines do break and et left behind sometimes.
+But lines do break and get left behind sometimes.

 It also occurs to me that it is somewhat condescending to think of animals as "less than" or needing our pity.
 (Note I did not say sympathy.)
 I want them to learn that we humans leave all sorts of stuff behind and to watch out for it.
 Those of us who believe animals have incredible powers can understand that this is possible!